 Teaching & Learning

 Each grade in the Lower School has two classrooms of about 20 students.
 Homeroom teachers provide instruction in math, social studies, and literacy, which is about 50% of a student's week.
-Special subject teachers provide instruction in art, library skills, Spanish or Mandarin, music, PE & health, science, technology, and woodshop.
-A counselor, two learning specialists, and a math specialist support learning and emotional needs.
+Special subject teachers provide instruction in art, library skills, Spanish or Mandarin Chinese, music, PE & health, science, technology, and woodshop.
+A counselor, learning specialist, literary specialist, and a math specialist support learning and emotional needs.

 - Guided reading groups: Children work in small groups based on their ability and personal interests.
 Groups may change during the year.
 Books are at instructional level if a child can successfully and independently read at least 90 percent of the words.
 Students in each group are guided through a reading selection and then read independently.
 We introduce word study and practice strategies.

 - Independent reading: Here we guide children to select “just right” books that are not too hard and not too easy.
 "Just right" books promote confidence in early readers, build vocabulary, and inspire the desire to read more!

 We engage in directed writing, expository writing, poetry, and writing integrated into other subject areas.
 We teach children the same writing process that adult writers use: pre-writing though planning, outlining, graphic organizing, and telling one’s story aloud.
 Before their work is complete, 1st graders draft, revise, and edit; then we publish.
 The writing process is used throughout our day, and we formally teach writing during Writer’s Workshop.
 Each day’s Writer’s Workshop includes a mini-lesson such as word study or voice.
 Writers Workshop offers opportunities for guided practice, independent practice, and sharing our stories with each other.